chdsbd/kodiak/docs/docs/troubleshooting.md

 1. Visit https://github.com/settings/installations and click "Configure" on your kodiakhq installation
 2. Verify you have granted repository access to "All repositories" or have selected your specific repository if you chose "Only select repositories"

+### Kodiak isn't working on any of my repositories

+If all else fails, you can reinstall the Kodiak GitHub App.
+After reinstalling, follow the "workarounds" section above to trigger Kodiak to evaluate your exiting pull requests.

+If you need to do this, please also contact support@github.com as this is likely a bug.

 ## Known issues

 ### Branch protection requirement